cjolson1/Lagunitas-Quality-Assurance/testing.md

     max_wait = 15000
 ```

 Each “locust” will be an instance of the class `WebsiteUser`.
 Each `WebsiteUser` will perform the tasks assigned to `task_set`.
-The class `WebsiteTasks` defines the different tasks. `Min_wait` and `max_wait` are the minimum and maximum wait times between each task (this variation is used to simulate users more realistically).
+The class `WebsiteTasks` defines the different tasks. `min_wait` and `max_wait` are the minimum and maximum wait times (milliseconds) between each task (this variation is used to simulate users more realistically).

-`TaskSet` subclass can include a method called `on_start`, often for login purposes.
+The `TaskSet` subclass can include a method called `on_start`, often for login purposes.
 The `on_start` function is called when a simulated user starts executing that `TaskSet` class.

-`HttpLocust` inherits from Locust, and it allows the user to preserve cookies between requests so that it can be used to log in to websites and keep a session between http requests:
+`HttpLocust` inherits from `locust`, and it allows the user to preserve cookies between requests so that it can be used to log in to websites and keep a session between http requests:

 POST example: